SEND Information Report

 Meeting the needs of children with Special Educational Needs and Disabilities

 Pudsey Bolton Royd Primary School is a Leeds school, operating within the Leeds local authority.
-We have an inclusive ethos and work in partnership with children, parents and other agencies to provide the best possible educational outcomes.
+We have an inclusive ethos and work in partnership with children, parents and other agencies to provide the best possible educational outcomes for children with Special Educational Needs and Disabilities (SEND).
 We have high expectations of all our children and put support in place at the earliest possible stage where it is needed.

 We ensure all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum.
-Children may have special educational needs that require additional support when progress has slowed or stopped.
+However, some children may have special educational needs that require additional support when progress has slowed or stopped.

-All Special Educational Needs and Disability (SEND) provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Special Educational Needs Co-ordinator (SENCO).
+All Special Educational Needs and Disability (SEND) provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Head Teacher and senior Leadership Team (SLT) in school with a designated person having leadership and management responsibility for SEN.This is coordinated by the Special Educational Needs Co-ordinator (SENCO) Mrs Kath Walsh.
 We monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and how SEND funding is being spent e.g. on specialist services and resources.
 The Governors must have regard for the Code of Practice (Children and Families Act 2014), when carrying out their duties towards all students with SEND.

 Curriculum, teaching and learning

 All children are treated as individuals and the class teacher, alongside key support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resources.
-Clear learning targets (set out in Pupil Passports and SEN Support Plans) are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.
+Clear learning targets (set out in Pupil Passports, Individual Behaviour Plans and SEN Support Plans), are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.

 Key assessments are made to ensure children are on track to meet their targets and that planning and teaching accurately addresses need; planning is regularly reviewed and evaluated to inform next steps.